 Can A Hernia Break Through The Mesh?

 In some cases, however, this ring would break apart and then begin to shrink.
-The polypropylene material where the medical device was made from would shrink to a size smaller than the ring which causes it to break and perforate the bowels or other organs.
+The polypropylene component of the device would shrink to a size smaller than the ring, causing it to break and perforate other organs.

-But C.R.
-Bard was not the only company called out by the FDA for potentially defective hernia mesh implants.
+But aside from C.R.
+Bard, the FDA also called out several other companies for their potentially defective hernia mesh implants.

 Ethicon Inc. was also targeted by the agency for the potential danger of the medical device losing its laminate coating, and Atrium Medical Corporation for improper packaging of its hernia mesh implants.

-If you have also suffered from the wide array of hernia mesh complications after having hernia repair surgery which called for the use of the potentially defective medical devices, you can start a Hernia Mesh lawsuit today by contacting us, and we will help you find the right attorney.
+If you have also suffered from a wide array of hernia mesh complications after having surgery, you can start a hernia mesh lawsuit today by contacting us, and we will help you find the right attorney.